In this guide, we take a look at what you need to know when partnering with a commercial glass company.

 9. Tolerances

 Glass measurements need to be exact.
 A fraction of an inch may be enough to make a piece of glass not fit the intended space.
-Providing tolerance information ensures you’ll still receive a usable piece of glass or custom glass sheet even if it needs some additional work to clean up imperfections.
+Providing tolerance information ensures you’ll still receive a usable piece of glass or custom glass sheet, even if it needs additional work to clean up imperfections.

 "Manufacturing tolerances are the wiggle room a glass piece has so that it can still fit and function as intended."

-Failure to discuss glass fabrication tolerances could result in getting a glass piece that won’t work for your project
+Failure to discuss glass fabrication tolerances could result in getting a glass piece that won’t work for your project.

 What Are Tolerances in Commercial Glass Manufacturing?

 Commercial tolerances are the minimum and maximum variations from a piece’s original measurements before it becomes unusable.
-In other words, manufacturing tolerances are the wiggle room a glass piece has so that it can still fit and function as intended
+In other words, manufacturing tolerances are the wiggle room a glass piece has so that it can still fit and function as intended.

 Check out this resource to learn more about glass tolerances: